Made2Walk is a social impact organization focused on pedestrian safety in relation to the traffic and the built environment.

-How you can support: Hire, purchase, attend, share!
-All proceeds from the Store support the pro-bono consulting, the collection of Pedestrian stories, and the advocacy efforts where Made2Walk travels and where it is invited.
+How you can support: Hire, invite, attend, share, purchase!
+All proceeds from the Store support the pro-bono work, the collection of Pedestrian stories, and the advocacy efforts where Made2Walk travels and where it is invited.

 ABOUT ANA MIHAELA LUCACI

-I am founder of Made2Walk, proud member of the Walk2Connect Collective, program director for Longmont Walks, a mentor in the national Walking College program; member of the American Public Health Association, a Commissioner on City of Longmont’s Planning and Zoning Commission, and actively engaged in accessibility issues in my community, serving on several task forces.
+I am founder of Made2Walk, member of the Walk2Connect Collaborative, program director for Longmont Walks, a mentor in the national Walking College program, member of the American Public Health Association, Commissioner on City of Longmont’s Planning and Zoning Commission, and actively engaged in accessibility issues in my community, serving on several task forces.

 1. We cultivate genuine connection by creating opportunities for people to encounter and get to know one another, enrich their own internal sense of self and spirit, and creatively engage with the places in their lives on foot (or by wheelchair).

 2. We build grassroots community by fostering respectful relationships and trust in all of our programs, from the bottom up.

 3. We exemplify healthy movement by aiding the transition toward a more walk-friendly world one step at a time and inviting participants in our cooperative to move in and out of roles as their lives progress and change.